 In 2008 Maiden pretty much recreated their monumental 1984-85 Powerslave stage production for a new age.
 In 2012, the turn came to the equally ambitious 1988 Seventh Son Of A Seventh Son production.
 When it comes to going back in time, nothing beats the 1980s it seems.

-It seems that the 2012-14 Maiden England World Tour was the last of Maiden’s groundbreaking History tours, so we take a look back at the decade that laid the foundations for it all, and give you our Best & Worst of Maiden’s 1980s stage productions.
+It seems that the 2012-14 Maiden England World Tour was the last of Maiden’s groundbreaking History tours, meaning period recreations, so we take a look back at the decade that laid the foundations for it all, and give you our Best & Worst of Maiden’s 1980s stage productions.
 First you’ll find Christer’s choices, and further down you’ll get Torgrim’s verdict.